ABOUT INDEPENDENT SCHOOLS OF THE YEAR 2019

 The awards are free to enter for all independent schools which are members of an association in membership of the Independent Schools Council*.
-With 18 individual awards categories that have been chosen to reflect the breadth and diversity of life in an independent school in the 21st century, the aim of Independent Schools of the Year 2018 is to acknowledge the contribution these often long-established institutions make to both their local communities and wider society in today’s world.
+The 20 awards categories have been chosen to reflect the breadth and diversity of life in an independent school in the 21st century and the aim of Independent Schools of the Year 2019 is to acknowledge the contribution these often long-established institutions make to both their local communities and wider society in today’s world.

 The awards will be chaired by Dr Helen Wright, international education adviser and past Vice Chair of the ISC, supported by a panel of judges which includes leading Head Teachers and representatives of the professional associations, including

 - Dr Helen Wright, International Education Advisor and past Vice Chair of the ISC